pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   We've attempted to fully document the API here, noting changes from the official C-Language SDK.
 (Don't forget to use the `Search` field in the header of each page to find what you're looking for!)

+  Also:

+  * :doc:`quickstart`.
+Bare-bones skeleton and Hello World to get you started.

+  * `XPython/demos/ <https://github.com/pbuckner/x-plane_plugins/raw/master/XPython/demos/>`_.
+Ported versions of C++ and Python2 demos.

+  .. note:: I strongly suggest the  simplified interface described by :py:mod:`xp`.
+You'll find it much faster and easier to write new
+    code using this interace and won't wear out your XPLM keys.

+  If you're familiar with Python2 API:

+  * :doc:`changesfromp2`

+  * :doc:`portingNotes`

 Python Stubs
 ------------